Rocky Mountain wildfires keep growing after torching cabins

 The biggest Wyoming community potentially at risk was Centennial, population 270, where officials urged residents to be ready to evacuate should the fire spread eastward onto the open, sagebrush-covered Laramie River Basin.

-Forecasters were somewhat optimistic that higher humidity with the arrival of a front Friday could help slow the fires’ afternoon flare-ups.
+Forecasters were somewhat optimistic that another spell of higher humidity with the arrival of a front Friday could help slow the fires’ afternoon flare-ups.
 The forecast also called for windy weather, however, through at least Monday.

 Both fires were sending at times thick clouds of smoke onto the western Great Plains.
 The National Weather Service posted air quality alerts for the mountains and an area from Cheyenne to south of Denver.

-Elsewhere in the region, crews were still battling a fire near Fraser, Colorado, that had burned 20 square miles (51 square kilometers) and a fire near the Steamboat Springs ski resort community that has burned 12 square miles (31 square kilometers).
+Elsewhere in the region, crews were battling a fire near Fraser, Colorado, that had burned 20 square miles (51 square kilometers) and a fire near the Steamboat Springs ski resort community that has burned 12 square miles (31 square kilometers).

 Follow Mead Gruver at https://twitter.com/meadgruver